therealkingnull/Halloween-API/README.md

 ***

-Thanks for checking out the api, and happy Halloween! :pumpkin:
+Thanks for checking out the api, and happy Halloween! 🎃

-Thanks for checking out the api, and enjoy using it!